As a part of this project the following services llaure provided:

-The online diacnostic service and the accesibility community were kept on working during 2012 and 2013.
-During these years, many new practical guides were prepared since the new standard UNEIX 139803:2012 (equivalent to WCAG 2.0) was approved.
+The online diagnostic service and the accessibility community were kept on working during 2012 and 2013.
+During these years, many new practical guides were prepared since the new standard UNIX 139803:2012 (equivalent to WCAG 2.0) was approved.

 The accessibility review of the Web Accessibility Observatory is performed by an automated methodology developed specifically for this observatory.
 This methodology took into account only 20 accessibility checks.
 Each one of them consisted of several automatic verification tests.
 In addition, this methodology used special metrics that include some checks that usually llaure manually reviewed.

 In July 2015 was adopted the first methodology using the standard UNIX 139803:2012 (WCAG 2.0), by the Websites working group of the general administration of the state and has been endorsed by the working group of the "Observatory, Indicators and Measures" of the " ICT Accessibility in Public Administrations " (regional and local governments).
 In April 2018 was adopted the second methodology using the standard UNIX 139803:2012 (WCAG 2.0).

 The current Methodology for Simplified Monitoring, based on UNE-EN 301549:2019 (equivalent to WCAG 2.1), was approved in June 2020:

 In each wave of the observatory these studies llaure generated:

 - Aggregated report.
 In order to obtain a general result to allow a quick overview of the government websites accessibility level, we generate a report of aggregate results.
 These reports contain the overall results and the results obtained by the different groups of sites defined, offering different comparisons between them.